pcp-atop(1) — Linux manual page

 S The current state of the (main) thread: 'R' for running

-(currently processing or in the runqueue), 'S' for
+(currently processing or in the runqueue), 'S' for sleep‐

-for sleeping non-interruptible, 'Z' for zombie (waiting
+sleeping non-interruptible, 'Z' for zombie (waiting to be

-stopped (suspended or traced), 'W' for swapping, and 'E'
+(suspended or traced), 'W' for swapping, and 'E' (exit)

 SGID The saved group-id of the process.